Net Cash Flow Formula: How to Calculate It for SaaS

 The danger signal is three or more consecutive negative months driven by operating expenses, not one-time items.
 That pattern means you need to grow faster or cut costs.

 Weekly budget vs actual tracking catches these patterns early.
-And a simple financial model turns historical cash flow into a forward-looking runway estimate.
+And a simple financial model turns historical net cash flow into a forward-looking runway estimate.

 FAQ